-27. Since May, Rwandan authorities have undertaken wide-ranging efforts to convince ex-CNDP officers and former CNDP and RCD politicians to join M23.
+27. Since May, Rwandan authorities have undertaken wide-ranging efforts to convince ex-CNDP officers and former CNDP and Rassemblement congolais pour la démocratie (RCD) politicians to join M23.
 Several politicians told the Group that senior Rwandan Government officials had directly contacted them.
-One politician and one ex-CNDP officer acknowledged to the Group that RDF Captain Celestin Senkoko,11 the personal assistant of Rwandan Minister of Defence General James Kabarebe,12 had called on several occasions to convince them to become a part of M23.
-Another politician told the Group that Senkoko and Jack Nziza, Permanent Secretary of the Ministry of Defence, called and threatened
+One politician and one ex-CNDP officer acknowledged to the Group that RDF Capt.
+Celestin Senkoko, the personal assistant of Rwandan Minister of Defence Gen. James Kabarebe, had called on several occasions to convince them to become a part of M23.
+Another politician told the Group that Senkoko and Jack Nziza, Permanent Secretary of the Ministry of Defence, called and threatened him after he refused to join M23.
+Still another politician interviewed by the Group was contacted by Kabarebe, Senkoko, and Nziza, all three requesting him to mobilize support for M23.
+According to three other politicians, Charles Kayonga, RDF General Chief of Staff, has called politicians and invited them for a meeting about M23 in Kigali.
+Former CNDP Gen. Laurent Nkunda, has also been a key mobilizer of M23 and has been calling ex-CNDP officers to convince them to join the new rebellion (see S/2012/348, para.
+107).